sebitommy123/wallpaperEngine/README.md

 Then, put the indexShortcut in your %AppData%\Microsoft\Windows\Start Menu\Programs\Startup\ folder.
 Then, run the indexShortcut.
 You can now close it and forget about it forever.

 By default, it will put french words as your screensaver.
 You can change the code in index.js as you please.
-It works by generating an image.
+It works by generating an images.